NP Visa Sponsorship Jobs in Idaho

 Which visa types are most common for NP roles in Idaho?

-The H-1B is the most common visa for nurse practitioners in Idaho, as NP roles generally qualify as specialty occupations requiring at least a master's degree in nursing.
+The H-1B visa is the most common visa for nurse practitioners in Idaho, as NP roles generally qualify as specialty occupations requiring at least a master's degree in nursing.
 Some NPs also enter on TN visas if they are Canadian or Mexican citizens.
-J-1 waivers through Idaho's Conrad 30 program are another pathway, specifically for NPs committing to work in Health Professional Shortage Areas.
+J-1 visa waivers through Idaho's Conrad 30 program are another pathway, specifically for NPs committing to work in Health Professional Shortage Areas.

 Which cities in Idaho have the most NP sponsorship jobs?